martensonbj/redux-saga-workshop/README.md

 This also means that now we can isolate what we're testing in a more specific way because our `actions/index.js` file now ONLY contains plain old action creators and return plain old action objects, which are ridiculously easy to test.

-Hop into the `__tests__/asyncActions.js` file and skip that first `describe()` block, for now, and create a couple quick files to demonstrate the ease of testing clean redux action creators/reducers:
+Hop into the `__tests__/asyncActions.js` file and skip that first `describe()` block, then create a couple quick files to demonstrate the ease of testing clean redux action creators/reducers with sagas:

 ```bash
 touch src/__tests__/actions.test.js src/__tests__/reducers.test.js src/__tests__/sagas.test.js